International Student Insurance Requirements

 - Continuing student: Any international student attending Elgin Community College on a college-endorsed Form I-20 or DS-2019 in ‘Active’ status in SEVIS is a continuing student.
 International students beyond their first semester/session at the college meet this definition.

 - Reduced Course Load: A temporary, authorized drop below a full course of study for an international student in accordance with Title 8 Code of Federal Regulations (CFR) 214.2(f)(6)(iii)-(iv).

-- Optional Prectical Training (OPT): Temporary employment that is directly related to an F-1 student’s major area of study and authorized by the institution.
-Eligible students can apply to receive up to 12 months of OPT employment authorization before completing their academic studies (pre-completion) and/or after completing their academic studies (post-completion)
+- Optional Practical Training (OPT): Temporary employment directly related to an F-1 student’s major area of study and authorized by the institution.
+Eligible students can apply to receive up to 12 months of OPT employment authorization before completing their academic studies (pre-completion) and/or after completing their academic studies (post-completion).